-What started as a small start-up company based out of New York City has grown exponentially, reaching a customer base totaling over half a million developers.
+What started as a small start-up company based out of New York City has grown exponentially, reaching a customer base totalling over half a million developers.

 The ultimate goal of DigitalOcean is to use a solid-state drive, or SSD, to create a user-friendly platform that will allow their wealth of clients to transfer projects to and from the cloud, ramping up production with speed and efficiency.

 Is it good enough to be ranked as one of our Top 10 Hosting Services?

 Digital Ocean Pros:

 1. Fantastic “Average” Uptime of 99.99%